 As you are the hunter, in this case, you will have to take time to properly understand your prey, the mouse.
 Learn their habits, and learn how they operate.

-In this post, we are going to take a look to see if mice travel alone or in packs.
+In this post, we are going to take a look and answer the question: Do mice travel alone, or in packs?

 Do Mice Travel Alone or in Packs?